mecid/mecid.github.io/_posts/2025-03-24-awaiting-multiple-async-tasks-in-swift.md

 image: /public/swift.png
 ---

 A few weeks ago, we discussed Task Groups in Swift, which is an explicit way of executing multiple concurrent tasks and waiting for them to complete.
-This week, we’ll delve deeper into the topic by exploring the **async-let** syntax in Swift, which offers a convenient way to work with Task Groups implicitly.
+This week, we’ll delve deeper into the topic by exploring the **async let** syntax in Swift, which offers a convenient way to work with Task Groups implicitly.

 {% include friends.html %}